ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    Several topics and issues are specifically out of scope for the initial version of this work.
 These include the following:

-   *  different treatment of messages that are not authenticated versus those that fail authentication;